Goodwood - Millswood

 Goodwood - Millswood has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects likely to affect the region.
-Notable initiatives include North-South Corridor - River Torrens to Darlington (T2D), Unley Central, The Locale (Forestville Project), and Goodwood Oval Sporting Precinct Revitalisation.
-Relevant projects are listed below for further consideration.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 16 projects that could impact the area.
+Notable ones are Unley Central, The Locale (Forestville Project), Tram Grade Separation Projects, and Goodwood Oval Sporting Precinct Revitalisation.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.